haymm/cryptoticker/README.md

-Web interface for keeping track of crypto portfolio
+A web interface for keeping track of my crypto portfolio